roverwing/RoverWingLibrary/docs/basic.rst

 ..  note::

-   The values returned by these functions are not raw values: RoverWing uses "low-pass" filter.
+   The values returned by these functions are not raw values: RoverWing uses a "low-pass" filter.
 Slightly simplifying, one can say that this filter, instead of returning the results of last reading, returns an average of several last readings.
 This helps reduce random noise but also introduces a small delay (about 1 ms) in registering changes in analog readings.